 Summer: According to Rosche (1982), Western Tanager is most common in western Pine Ridge canyons, but it occurs east to Sheridan Co, where breeding was confirmed in both breeding bird atlases (Mollhoff 2001, 2016).
 Breeding season sightings in Sheridan Co are of two at Metcalf WMA 12 Jun 2011, and one near Whiteclay 21 Jul 2015.
 Reports in Sheridan Co 4 Jun 1986 and 4 Jun 2016 may have been of late migrants.
 One near Joder, Sioux Co 8 Jul 2011 was probably a wandering local breeder.

-The only other location with suitable habitat and breeding season reports is the Wildcat Hills in Scotts Bluff Co, where, however, nesting is undocumented.
-One was there 2 Jul 2015, and singles were in Carter Canyon 26 Jun 2016 and at Cedar Canyon WMA 16 Aug 2012.
-There are Scotts Bluff Co reports (unspecified locations) 2 Jun 1980, 13 Jul 1972, and 7 Aug 1976, and one was at Scotts Bluff NM 17 Jun 2013.
+The only other location with suitable habitat and breeding season reports is the Wildcat Hills in Scotts Bluff Co, where, however, nesting was undocumented despite several records since 2015 until 2022 when a nest with newly hatched young was found 27 Jun (Brenner, DaRugna; eBird.org).
+One was there 2 Jul 2015; in 2017 there were four reports 20 Jun-28 Jul, in 2018 two birds 11 Jun, and in 2019 singles 16 and 29 Jun and 8 Jul.
+In 2021 there were four reports of singles 3-28 Jun, and in 2022 eight reports of 1-2 birds including the first nest record for the Wildcat Hills.
+Additional Scotts Bluff Co reports include singles at Buffalo Creek WMA 13 Jun 2022, Gering Cemetery 21 Jun 2019, in Carter Canyon 26 Jun 2016, and at Cedar Canyon WMA 16 Aug 2012 as well as Scotts Bluff Co reports (unspecified locations) 2 Jun 1980, 13 Jul 1972, and 7 Aug 1976, and one at Scotts Bluff NM 17 Jun 2013.
 Mollhoff (2001) shows a “possible” breeding record in Scotts Bluff Co in the period 1984-89, and during 2006-2011 Mollhoff (2016) showed nesting season reports in eastern Banner and southeast Morrill Cos.
-In 2017, there were four reports at Wildcat Hills NC, Scotts Bluff Co 20 Jun-28 Jul, and a report of two birds 11 Jun 2018.

 - Breeding phenology: